-The SWES will operate from 7 p.m. to 7 a.m. through March 15, 2014, when the temperature drops to 25 degrees Fahrenheit or below, and when dangerous winter weather exists or is predicted by the National Weather Service.
-As in previous years, additional nights will be added, as needed.
-Persons served and referring organizations can find out if the SWES is activated on a given evening by calling 412.779.1329.
-The message is updated by noon each day.
-This phone line is not staffed; therefore, messages should not be left at this number.
+The shelter will operate from 7 p.m. to 7 a.m., November 15, 2015 through March 15, 2016, when the temperature drops below 25 degrees Fahrenheit, or when dangerous winter weather exists or is predicted by the National Weather Service.
+To find our if the shelter is open on a given evening, call 412.779.1329.
+The pre-recorded message will be updated by noon each day.
+Note: This phone line is not staffed; therefore, messages should not be left at this number.

 For more information about the Severe Weather Emergency Shelter, please visit our News & Publications page.
 To make a donation in support of the SWES, visit www.pmhs.org or contact Pittsburgh Mercy Development at 724.934.3537.